 Every once in a while you might need to create an alert which runs a Log Analytics or Application Insights query.
 When designing the alert you need to define some attributes: the query, the time period, the frequency and the threshold.

-A customer of mine had the following rule configured: It was his expectation that this rule would be triggered when in the last five minutes at some point more that 200 requests/s were being made to the App Service.
+It was his expectation that this rule would be triggered when in the last five minutes at some point more that 200 requests/s were being made to the App Service.
 Unfortunately this is not the case.
 The rule will sum the number of requests for the last five minutes and if that number is > 200 the rule will trigger.

 Security is top of mind for most Azure customers.
 To have peace of mind when it comes to security for assets running on Azure, Microsoft continuously works to improve on the security recommendations Azure Security Center provides: